What’s it like, living with PTSD?

-You ask, “What’s it like, living with PTSD?”
-And suddenly I realize that I have so much to tell you, but I can’t say a word.
-I tucked the trauma away, a dirty little secret that we trauma survivors keep.
-Maybe we try to tell a friend, therapist, lover.
+I have so much to tell you, and I can’t say a word.
+The trauma’s tucked away, a dirty little secret that you keep.
+Maybe you try to tell a friend, therapist, lover.
 Maybe they get it, maybe they don’t.

-Because all we trauma survivors really want, any of us – we just want it to stop.
-The living memories trapped in every cell.
-That’s what PTSD is all about.
+Because all we really want, any of us – We just want it to stop: The living memories trapped in every cell.
+That’s what PTSD is.
 It’s a ghost, hanging out in your head.

-PTSD treatment commonly consists of a combination of therapy and medications.
+PTSD treatment commonly consists of a combination of psychotherapy and medications.

-If antidepressants don’t do the trick, doctors try medications such as atypical antipsychotics, anticonvulsants, beta blockers and/or benzodiazepines.
+If antidepressants don’t do the trick medications such as Atypical Antipsychotics, Anticonvulsants, Beta Blockers and/or Benzodiazepines are trialled.
 Their success varies pretty widely.

 Individuals who suffer from PTSD alternate between periods of re-experiencing the trauma (in the form of flashbacks or nightmares) and periods of numbing/dissociation.
 This often makes treatment complicated, and is why psychotherapy sometimes takes longer than people expect.

 People with PTSD cannot just “get over” the trauma.
-In individuals with PTSD, the traumatic event still needs to be fully processed by the fear centers of the brain, and until that happens the trauma is re-experienced in its full intensity in response to current environmental cues that are associated with it (PTSD Recovery: How to Cope With Triggers).
+In individuals with PTSD the traumatic event still needs to be fully processed by the fear centers of the brain, and until that happens the trauma is repeatedly re-experienced in its full intensity in response to current environmental cues that are associated with it.

 Someone with PTSD may see, hear, feel, taste or smell parts or all of the memory of the traumatic event as if it was happening again, including the same sense of fear/helplessness and terror that occurred at the time.
 However, the person’s reality testing capacity essentially remains intact so that they do know that the event is not really happening in the present – it ‘just’ feels like it is.